allentiak/most-experienced-developers-according-to-github/README.md

 ## Hacking

-Assuming you have a REPL alias in your Clojure configuration, you can run it from the terminal with something like this:
+Start a REPL from the terminal:

+    % clojure -M:repl

+Run tests on save:

-    % clojure -M:test:repl/rebel-debug-refactor
+    % clojure -X:watch-test

 ## License